taazarel/Voheim/WIP/Dungeon of cooperation.md

 #location #lore #landmark #building #room
 # Description
 A simple challenge, fight the things on stone pillars.
 If fought together, they are much easier, but you get exponentially less rewards the more people join.
+This is an easy encounter, since it is not guaranteed the party finds the dungeons in the right order, and since this was a training grounds.
 This is the resting grounds of the [[sapphire tear]].
 ## Generic
 - Parent Location: [[Takitla-Tesu]]